AxdeKlerk/SLP/TESTING.md

 **Notes:**

 During testing, I confirmed that the bug was not with template rendering but with the logic in `checkout_view`.
 The root cause was treating `@property` methods as callables and mis-handling the condition when basket quantities equaled capacity.
 After fixing, the flow correctly distinguishes between valid and invalid ticket requests.

+## Invalid Application ID Error

+**User Story:**

+As a **developer**, I wanted to **render the Square card input in my checkout page** so that I **could generate a token from a sandbox card and confirm the frontend to backend tokenisation flow worked correctly**.

+**What Was Tested:**

+I tested that the *Square* Web Payments SDK loaded correctly, that the application ID and location ID passed from *Django* to the frontend were in the right format, and that the card input rendered without errors.
+The user story was considered complete when a sandbox card could be entered, tokenised, and successfully posted to the backend.

+**Acceptance Criteria:**

+- [x] The *Square* SDK script loaded with status 200.
+- [x] The application ID in the browser console displayed as `sandbox-sq0idb-...` without unicode escapes.
+- [x] The card input rendered inside the `#card-container` div.
+- [x] No `InvalidApplicationIdError` appeared in the console.
+- [x] Clicking the *Generate Token* button returned a token and updated the status message on screen.
+- [x] The *Django* backend logged the received token and amount.

+**Tasks Completed:**

+- [x] Removed the `|escapejs` filter from the template and replaced it with `|escape` in the `data-app-id` and `data-location-id` attributes.
+- [x] Reloaded the checkout page and checked that the IDs displayed correctly in console logs.
+- [x] Verified that the *Square* card input rendered correctly in the browser.
+- [x] Entered a *sandbox* test card and clicked the *Generate Token* button.
+- [x] Confirmed token and amount were posted to the backend and logged.

+**Notes:**

+The error occurred because `|escapejs` converted dashes (`-`) into unicode escapes (`\u002D`), which broke the application ID format expected by *Square*.
+By switching to `|escape`, the IDs were passed in raw format to the *HTML* attributes and the SDK accepted them.
+This proved the tokenisation flow worked correctly once the correct filter was used.